wesbitty/wesjet/README.md

 ## Getting Started

 The video above is a brief look at wesjet.
-Explore further with our [example projects](https://www.wesbitty.vercel.app/specs), which you can clone to try out locally or in via Gitpod or Stackblitz in your browser.
+Explore further with our [example projects](https://www.wesbitty.com/examples), which you can clone to try out locally or in via Gitpod or Stackblitz in your browser.

 ## Features
+- Fast and incremental builds
 - Live reload on content changes
-- Fast and incremental builds
-- Simple but powerful schema DSL to design your content model (validates your content and generates types)
+- Powerful schema DSL to design your content model (validates your content and compiles types)
-- Auto-generated TypeScript types based on your content model (e.g. frontmatter or CMS schema)
+- Compile TypeScript types based on your content model automatically (e.g. frontmatter or CMS schema)

 ## Supported Content Sources
 - Local content (Markdown, MDX, JSON, YAML)